Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 6. Create a safe reporting system

-Establish a confidential reporting system that allows students to report incidents of cyberbullying safely.
+Establish a confidential reporting system that allows students to report cyberbullying incidents safely.

-Ensure that students know how to access and use this reporting system and provide multiple reporting options, such as anonymous reporting boxes or online reporting forms.
+Ensure students can access and use this reporting system and provide multiple reporting options, such as anonymous reports or online reporting forms.
 Regularly remind students that reporting cyberbullying is essential in maintaining a safe and supportive school environment.

 7. Conduct regular awareness campaigns and assemblies